 By Neil Ormesher

-In 2015, HMRC announced plans to transform the tax system to bring this up to date with the current digital age which will spell the end of the annual tax return.
+In 2015, HMRC announced plans to transform the tax system.
+Their plan was to bring this up to date with the current digital age which will spell the end of the annual tax return.

-What is clear, is that all businesses will need to use digital tools, such as online accounting software or apps, to keep a record of their income and expenditure.
+However, what is clear, is that all businesses will need to use digital tools.
+This will be online accounting software or apps, to keep a record of their income and expenditure.

-Much of the accounting industry are concerned by these plans, with many not believing businesses can adapt by 2018.
+Much of the accounting industry are concerned by these plans.
+Furthermore, many do not believe businesses can adapt by 2018.
 Well, we don’t agree!

-We see the positives from this initiative, using digital tools to undertake your book-keeping can bring many efficiencies to a business and more importantly give business owners timely information to help make those difficult decisions.
+In conclusion, we see the positives from this initiative.
+Because using digital tools to undertake your book-keeping can bring many efficiencies to a business and more importantly, give business owners timely information to help make those difficult decisions.

 Why not speak to us to see how we can help?
 We see this as a real opportunity to get your systems ready for the digital future.